-While the grantee is not required to use the invoice template included in the grant guidelines due to differences in accounting systems used by the grantee, the grantee must include the following elements when submitting a payment request, either on the grantee's invoice or as an attachment to the invoice.
-If a grantee chooses to use their invoice in lieu of the invoice template provided, the invoice must be put on grantee's official letterhead.
+While the Grantee is not required to use the invoice template included on the FP Grants website due to differences in accounting systems used by the Grantee, the Grantee must include the following elements when submitting a payment request, either on the Grantee's invoice or as an attachment to the invoice.
+If a Grantee chooses to use their invoice in lieu of the invoice template provided, the invoice must be put on Grantee's official letterhead.

 - 1. The word "Invoice" shall appear at the top of the page. - 2.
-Grantee Information Includes the grantee name and address which shall match the Std.
+Grantee Information Includes the Grantee name and address which shall match the Std.
 204 Payee Data Record submitted with the grant agreement.
 Payment will be submitted to this address after the invoice has been approved.
 Grantee shall notify CAL FIRE in writing regarding address changes and effective dates. - 3.
-Invoice Date & Number Date invoice was issued and unique invoice number to be determined by the grantee for reference. - 4.
-CAL FIRE Contact Name and Address Name, Program, and Address of the CAL FIRE designee as identified in the grant agreement. - 5.
-Grant Identification Grant Number, Grant Performance Period, and Project Name as identified in the grant agreement. - 6.
-Invoice Period Performance start and end dates for which grantee is invoicing CAL FIRE.
+Invoice Date & Number Date invoice was issued and unique invoice number to be determined by the Grantee for reference. - 4.
+CAL FIRE Contact Name and Address Name, Program, and Address of the CAL FIRE designee as identified in the Grant Agreement. - 5.
+Grant Identification Grant Number, Grant Performance Period, and Project Name as identified in the Grant Agreement. - Invoice Period Performance start and end dates for which Grantee is invoicing CAL FIRE.
 Under no circumstances will an invoice period outside of the grant performance period be accepted. - 7.
 Payment Type Indicate whether the invoice is to request an advance payment, interim payment, or final payment. - 8.
-Cost breakdown Grantee costs must be broken down by the budget item consistent with the approved budget in the grant agreement.
-The grantee must identify the amount for which CAL FIRE is being billed in the invoice period and the total amount spent and match (if applicable) from the beginning of the grant performance period through the invoice period.
-Advance requests should still include a breakdown of the budget items for which the grantee is planning to expend the funds. - 9.
-Offset to current cost Include the balance of advance funds given to grantee as well as program income earned from the grant if applicable. - 10.
-The total amount for which grantee is requesting reimbursement from CAL FIRE.
+Cost breakdown Grantee costs must be broken down by the budget item consistent with the approved budget in the Grant Agreement.
+The Grantee must identify the amount for which CAL FIRE is being billed in the invoice period and the total amount spent and match (if applicable) from the beginning of the grant performance period through the invoice period.
+Advance requests should still include a breakdown of the budget items for which the Grantee is planning to expend the funds. - 9.
+Offset to current cost Include the balance of advance funds given to Grantee as well as program income earned from the grant if applicable. - 10.
+The total amount for which Grantee is requesting reimbursement from CAL FIRE.